-After adjusting to the new applications, Zinus was able to harmonise their planning and execution, thanks to improved forecast accuracy and optimised planning results from responsive forecast algorithms.
+After adjusting to the new applications, Zinus was able to harmonize their planning and execution, thanks to improved forecast accuracy and optimized planning results from responsive forecast algorithms.
 These powerful supply chain analytics empowered their team, allowing them to make more informed, proactive, and transparent decisions.

 4. Orkla Food Ingredients

 If you’ve ever been to Europe and have enjoyed the taste of a fresh bakery bun or decadent ice cream, chances are you have experienced some of the products supplied by Orkla Eesti AS.
 This Estonian confectionery company was established in 1806 and since then has developed a massive line of products manufactured out of its two Estonian factories.